 - ‘AHBC’ means the Adelaide Hills Business Centre, 82 Onkaparinga Valley Road Woodside, South Australia 5244.

 - ‘Terms’ means the following paragraphs that describes the agreement between the User and the AHBC.

-- ‘Member’ means a person of legal age (18 years or older) and whom has applied, obtain and maintains Membership with the AHBC.
+- ‘Member’ means a person of legal age (18 years or older) and who has applied, obtain and maintains Membership with the AHBC.

 - 'Non Member' means a person that is not a Member and not entitled to Member's benefits and Fees.

 - 'User' is any person that has access to the AHBC and uses the Services.

 - 'Visitor' means any person invited by a Member to attend a Centre with the inviting Member.
 (Sometimes referred to as "Guest" with Facility Bookings)

 - 'Plan' means a level of Fair Use associated with a type of plan that the Member maintains.
 (Memberships may include addition services such as access to Cowork facilities)

 - ‘Centre’ means the buildings and contained Facilities maintained by AHBC.

-- 'Provisions' means supply of food, drinks, computer assess, printer consumables, Internet use and other items as outlined in these Terms.
+- 'Provisions' means supply of food, drinks, computer access, printer consumables, Internet use and other items as outlined in these Terms.

 - 'Equipment' means AHBC property made available to Users.

-- 'Notice' or 'Notification' means the Member informing the AHBC of a change by way of an email sent to firstname.lastname@example.org with confirmation of receipt from the AHBC or by completing the appropriate online form at the AHBC's web site www.adelaidehillsbc.com.au.
+- 'Notice' or 'Notification' means the Member informing the AHBC of a change by way of an email sent to email@example.com with confirmation of receipt from the AHBC or were instructed by appropriate online form located on the AHBC's website, www.adelaidehillsbc.com.au.

 - 'Booking', 'Booked' or 'Book' means the hiring of certain Facilities at a Centre by a User.

-- 'Fee' or 'Rate' means the cost associated with Membership and Services.
+- 'Fee' or 'Rate' means the cost associated with Membership and Services including SaaS.
 Most fees are published on the AHBC's web site, www.AdelaideHillsBC.com.au.

-- 'Invoice' means a "Tax Invoice" that is payable for Services provided by the AHBC to the User.
+- 'Invoice' means a "Tax Invoice" that is payable for Services and SaaS provided by the AHBC to the User.